Elektrobit/elos/doc/Architecture_Design_Records/event_storage_backends.md

 The main bulk of writes should happen between "write messages_start" and "write_messages_stop", with the possibility of a few messages trailing behind due to the system not syncing in time.

+Each table block represents a different test run.
+As Visible, there are slight differences in the numbers between each test run for each configuration file.
+Some of this can be justified by the fact that we have small amounts of writes even without any actual logging, as can be seen in the values of the basic.json.
+And every difference besides that is in a very small percentage range that we can mostly ignore, or use to calculate an average for each importer.

 |name | number events| elosd_start | write_message_start | write_message_stop | elosd_shutdown | sync_ before_umount | total |
 |---------------|--------|-----------|-----------|-----------|-----------|-----------|-----------|